gante/mmWave-localization-learning/README.md

 The image above contains results for the model in `examples/cnn_experiment.yaml`, which has an average energy consumption of 1.196 mJ per position estimate.

+NOTE: The above was working as of commit [6220366](https://github.com/gante/mmWave-localization-learning/commit/6220366084fba85a0bc3dc8b0aff26ce875c0713).
+Meanwhile, I've lost access the machine, and can no longer confirm that the above works with the current code base.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments